Pentagon: Equilateral pentagons

 An equilateral pentagon is a polygon with five sides of equal length.
 However, its five internal angles can take a range of sets of values, thus permitting it to form a family of pentagons.
 In contrast, the regular pentagon is unique up to similarity, because it is equilateral and it is equiangular (its five angles are equal).

 Cyclic pentagons

 A cyclic pentagon is one for which a circle called the circumcircle goes through all five vertices.
 The regular pentagon is an example of a cyclic pentagon.
 The area of a cyclic pentagon, whether regular or not, can be expressed as one fourth the square root of one of the roots of a septic equation whose coefficients are functions of the sides of the pentagon.

 There exist cyclic pentagons with rational sides and rational area; these are called Robbins pentagons.
-It has been proven that the diagonals of a Robbins pentagon must be either all rational or all irrational, and it is conjectured that all the diagonals must be rational.
+It has been proved that the diagonals of a Robbins pentagon must be either all rational or all irrational, and it is conjectured that all the diagonals must be rational.